22015680/Coding_One/README.md

 skybox and my alien sculpture.
 Firstly, I listened to the right mouse button to control the rotation of the whole world and the water surface.
 Secondly, I listened to the wheel of the mouse to control the zooming in and out of the sphere and torusknot.
 Thirdly, I listened to my left mouse button.
-By clicking on the sphere or torusknot with the left mouse button and holding it, people can drag them anywhere in the park.
-These are my projects, which impressed upon me that the 3d engine is super amazing and inspired my curiosity to continue exploring afterwards.
+By clicking on the sphere or torusknot with the left mouse button and holding it, people can drag them anywhere in the park. <br>These are my projects, which impressed upon me that the 3d engine is super amazing and inspired my curiosity to continue exploring afterwards.

 <div align="right">